Empirical Economics Letters

-Further, accredited in ERA and included in ABDC journal quality list
+ERA accredited and included in ABDC journal quality list

 Papers on all aspects of empirical economics

-are invited for publication in The Empirical Economics Letters
+are invited for publication in Empirical Economics Letters

 (EEL).
 Authors are requested to adhere to the instructions that